 CPA Alberta follows the International Federation of Accountants (IFAC) criteria for CPD, and is working towards harmonizing exemption and qualifying activities for verifiable and non-verifiable CPD with provincial CPA organizations across Canada.

-To complete your CPD reporting by the March 1 deadline, review the step-by-step instructions, or log in to CPA Alberta, using your login credentials.
+To complete your CPD declaration by the March 1 deadline, review the step-by-step instructions, or log in to CPA Alberta, using your login credentials.
 If you do not remember these, please use the retrieve login or retrieve password on the login screen.
 Every member must complete the CPD declaration annually, even if your situation from previous years remains the same.

 - All members are required to make a CPD Declaration annually, regardless of any previously declared exemptions or change of employment status.

 - Each member must complete a minimum of 20 hours of CPD annually of which 10 hours must be verifiable;

 - Each member must complete 120 hours over a three-year rolling cycle (current year and prior two years), of which 60 hours must be verifiable and four of those verifiable hours must be in the area of professional ethics;

 - Reporting will consist of Comply, Non-comply, or Exempt declaration;

 - Members are required to retain CPD records for a minimum of five years.
 CPA Alberta may request these records at any time.

 - Failure to report CPD by March 1 will result in a penalty ($150);